The 30% Rule in Chicago Home Remodeling: When to Follow It (And When to Break It)

 The 30% remodeling rule isn't gospel — it's a starting point for conversation.
 Like any financial guideline, context matters enormously.

-Follow it religiously when: You're selling soon, already at neighborhood price ceiling, or renovating rental property.
+Follow it religiously when: you're selling soon, already at neighborhood price ceiling, or renovating rental property.
 These scenarios demand ROI-focused thinking where exceeding 30% rarely makes financial sense.

-Ignore it strategically when: You're in your forever home, buying and renovating below neighborhood comps, or fixing necessary systems issues.
+Ignore it strategically when: you're in your forever home, buying and renovating below neighborhood comps, or fixing necessary systems issues.
 These situations change the calculation from "resale profit" to "quality of life" or "creating equity."